earlye/nephele/README.rst

 * You can now reload your config using the `config reload` command.

 * Started adding a command reference to this doc.

+* There is now a mechanism for determining which user and identity files to use when ssh-ing, based on instance metadata.